AnnabellebwWoo/belle-reve-blog/public/posts/lignin.md

 A novel two-step approach was created to brighten the ingredient while maintaining its high UV absorption property.
 Previous methods were developed, however, they decreased ability to absorb UV.
 The innovative method works by first fractionation followed by bleaching.
 Organosolv lignin was fractionated with methanol and then bleached with NaOCl under mild conditions.
 The resulting lignin-based cream enhanced the SPF value, while also being highly homogeneous, stable, and more biocompatible.

 Indeed, lignin is a truly natural sun-blocker.
 However, there is still a lot of work to be done before it's in the hands of consumers.
 Particularly around scaling, regulation, and long-term testing — but the progress so far is exciting.
-Consumers who want eco-friendly, sustainable, and safe skincare have a lot to look forward to.
+Consumers who want eco-friendly, sustainable, and safe skincare have a lot to look forward to!

 # Sources